 #3 To offer guidance and support.

-An agent takes a slice of your paid work (DO NOT PAY FOR AN AGENT) in exchange for getting you work.
+An agent takes a comission, a percentage of your pay in exchange for getting you work.
 A pretty damn good deal considering that in the last few years you’ve made less money from acting than you have from baby sitting.
 Do not pay for an acting agent.
 In fact, this is one of the biggest red flags and immediately tells you that you are not dealing with a reputable agency.
 Read more about What to Avoid in an Acting Agent: 6 Warning Signs.
 We also have a video on What to Avoid When Looking For an Acting Agent:

 This is a small industry.
 A small industry bulging with hungry actors.
 We could cut 90% of actors and it would still be tough for the 10% to find a job.

 Acting is one of those industries that is full of temptation: money, fame, and fun.
 And the best part?
 All you have to do is pretend to be someone else in front of a camera.

 This notion that acting is something you can just walk into is what makes it so attractive to people.
 If you want to become an actor, you can become one today.
 No one is going to argue with you, or stop you, though hopefully some honest family members might lend a strong word.
 This means that there will always be plenty of actors!
 And guess what?
 All these actors want a great agent.

 I am blown away by the actors who I speak to who ask: how do I get a role?
 Or how do I land an agent?
 Or how do I get famous?
 As if you can achieve all of these by simply turning up.
 Like everything else, there is a process.